George W. Bush: Early life and education

 George Walker Bush was born on July 6, 1946, at Grace-New Haven Hospital in New Haven, Connecticut.
-He was the first child of George Herbert Walker Bush and Barbara Pierce.
-He was raised in Midland and Houston, Texas, with four siblings: Jeb, Neil, Marvin and Dorothy.
-Another younger sister, Robin, died from leukemia at the age of three in 1953.
+He is the first child of George Herbert Walker Bush and Barbara Pierce, and was raised in Midland and Houston, Texas.
+His five siblings are Robin, Jeb, Neil, Marvin and Dorothy.
+Robin died from leukemia at the age of three in 1953.
 His paternal grandfather, Prescott Bush, was a U.S. senator from Connecticut.
-His father was Ronald Reagan's vice president from 1981 to 1989 and the 41st U.S. president from 1989 to 1993.
-Bush has English and German ancestry, along with more distant Dutch, Welsh, Irish, French, and Scottish roots.
+His father was Ronald Reagan's vice president from 1981 to 1989 and the 41st president of the United States from 1989 to 1993.
+Bush has distant English and German ancestry, along with more distant (over seven generations removed) Dutch, Welsh, Irish, French, and Scottish roots.